 Austin Wright is the Faculty Director for the Data and Policy Summer Scholar Program to ensure the holistic curriculum is designed and taught to meet student needs in the UChicago way.
-As an Assistant Professor at Harris, Wright’s research leverages microlevel data to study the political economy of conflict and crime in Afghanistan, Colombia, Indonesia, and Iraq, and is supported by the National Science Foundation, Niehaus Center for Global Governance, The Asia Foundation, and World Bank.
+As an Assistant Professor at Harris Public Policy, Wright’s research leverages microlevel data to study the political economy of conflict and crime in Afghanistan, Colombia, Indonesia, and Iraq, and is supported by the National Science Foundation, Niehaus Center for Global Governance, The Asia Foundation, and World Bank.
 He is also a faculty affiliate of The Pearson Institute for the Study and Resolution of Global Conflicts, the Empirical Studies of Conflict Project, and non-resident fellow of the Liechtenstein Institute at Princeton University.
-Austin teaches the Quantitative Analysis for Public Policy for the Data and Policy Summer Scholar Program.
+Wright teaches the Quantitative Analysis for Public Policy for the Data and Policy Summer Scholar Program.

 Wai-Sinn Chan oversees the Professional Development series of the Data and Policy Summer Scholar Program.
 Chan is the Senior Associate Director for Harris Policy Labs.
 She works with faculty, staff, and prospective client partners to develop the signature experiential learning program at Harris.
-She also coaches student teams in the classroom and designs the professional development component of Policy Labs.
+Chan also coaches student teams in the classroom and designs the professional development component of Policy Labs.
 Prior to joining the University, she directed the implementation of projects to improve service reliability and customer communications, including Bus Tracker, at the Chicago Transit Authority.
 She is a Harris Public Policy MPP and Chicago Booth MBA alumna.

 The curriculum of the program is designed to equip students with the ability to understand and address global issues from multiple perspectives and with data-analytical tools.
 Students deliver research projects through applying the concepts on real issues and learning from the faculty and team members.